S-07896

 Plain Language

-Disability insurers must ensure their AI tools are open to inspection for audit or compliance reviews by the Department of Financial Services under applicable state and federal law.
-Disclosures about AI use and oversight must be included in written policies and procedures required under Insurance Law § 4902.
-This is the Insurance Law parallel to the same obligations on utilization review agents under the Public Health Law.
+The AI tool used by disability insurers must be open to inspection by the Department of Financial Services for audit or compliance review purposes, subject to applicable state and federal law.
+Insurers must also include disclosures about AI use and oversight in the written utilization review policies and procedures required under Insurance Law § 4902.
+This mirrors the Public Health Law inspection and disclosure provisions for the insurer context.

 Statutory Text